ckempke/UnityTerrainGeneration/docs/mtns-and-valleys.md

 ## Foothills

-Note the little blue spots around the base of the mountains:  Those are areas where the randomness noise added happened to be both negative and (in an absolute sense) greater that the height of the mountain + ground elevation at that point.
+Note the little blue spots around the base of the mountains:  Those are areas where the random noise added happened to be both negative and (in an absolute sense) greater that the height of the mountain + ground elevation at that point.

 Those blue dots are pointing out at least three problems for us: